Top of Page

 • If a student is expelled, alternative program placement may be offered for the period of the expulsion.

 • The hearing officer may recommend that the student attend an intervention program in lieu of expulsion.
-A recommendation to intervention is subject to approval by the Chief Executive Officer or designee.
+A recommendation for intervention is subject to approval by the Chief Executive Officer or designee.
 A student who is recommended for participation in the intervention program in lieu of expulsion but who fails to successfully complete the program shall be expelled.

 • During a term of expulsion, students may not participate in extracurricular activities or school-sponsored events, with the exception of activities or events sponsored by the student's alternative program.